kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Subviews.md

 ## 11.1 A subview is a slice of a View

 In Kokkos, a _subview_ is a slice of a View.
 A _slice_ of a multidimensional array behaves as an array, and is a view of a structured subset of the original array.
 "Behaves as an array" means that the slice has the same syntax as an array does; one can access its entries using array indexing notation.
 "View" means that the slice and the original array point to the same data, i.e, the slice sees changes to the original array and vice versa.
 "Structured subset" means a cross product of indices along each dimension, as for example a plane or face of a cube.
-If the original array has dimensions `(N_0, N_1, ..., N_{k-1})`, then a slice views all entries whose indices are `(a_0, a_1, ..., a_{k-1})`, where `a_j` is an ordered subset of `{N_0, N_1, ..., N_j-1}`.
+If the original array has dimensions $\left(N_0, N_1, ..., N_{k-1}\right)$, then a slice views all entries whose indices are $\left(a_0, a_1, ..., a_{k-1}\right)$, where $a_j$ is an ordered subset of $\left(N_0, N_1, ..., N_j-1\right)$.

 Array slices are handy for encapsulation.
 A slice looks and acts like an array, so you can pass it into functions that expect an array.
 For example, you can write a function for processing boundaries (as slices) of a structured grid without needing to tell that function properties of the entire grid.

 Programming languages like Fortran 90, Matlab, and Python have a special "colon" notation for representing slices.
-For example, if `A` is an `M x N` array, then
+For example, if `A` is an $M \times N$ array, then

 * `A(:, :)` represents the whole array,
 * `A(:, 3)` represents the fourth column (if the language has zero-based indices, or the third column if the language has one-based indices),
 * `A(4, :)` represents the fifth row,
 * `A(2:4, 3:7)` represent the sub-array of rows 3-4 and columns 4-7 (languages
    differ on whether the ranges are inclusive or exclusive of the last index -- Kokkos, like Python, is exclusive), and
 * `A(3, 4)` represents a "zero-dimensional" slice which views the entry in the fourth row and fifth column of the matrix.

 These languages may have more elaborate notation for expressing sets of indices other than contiguous ranges.
 These may include "strided" subsets of indices, like `3:2:9` = `{ 3, 5, 7, 9}`, or even arbitrary sets of indices.